Information Design in Cheap Talk: Appendix

 Let $a_n$ be the least-preferred action for the sender in state 0 and $a_l$ be his least-preferred action in state 1.
 (If there are multiple least-preferred actions in one state, just pick any one of them.)
 We have $a_n \ne a_l$, otherwise $a_n$ would be a worst action.
 Moreover, $u_S(a_l,0)>u_S(a_n,0)$ and $u_S(a_n,1)>u_S(a_l,1)$.
 This implies $m_S(a_l)<m_S(a_n)$.
 By aligned marginal incentives, $m_R(a_l) < m_R(a_n)$, and therefore the interval of beliefs for which $a_l$ is receiver's best response, denoted $I_l$, is to the left of the interval $I_n$ for $a_n$.
 Following the same convention adopted in the text, we let $\underline{I}_{l}$ represent the lowest belief in $I_l$ and let $\overline{I}_{n}$ represent the highest belief in $I_n$.

 There are three mutually exclusive cases.
-(1) $a_l$ and $a_n$ are strictly IC-PP for $\{\underline{I}_{l},\overline{I}_{n}\}$; (2) $a_l$ dominates $a_n$ (but $a_n$ does not dominate $a_l$); and (3) $a_n$ dominates $a_l$ (but $a_l$ does not dominate $a_n$).
+(1) $a_l$ and $a_n$ are strictly IC-PP for $\{\underline{I}_{l},\overline{I}_{n}\}$; (2) $a_l$ blocks $a_n$ (but $a_n$ does not block $a_l$); and (3) $a_n$ blocks $a_l$ (but $a_l$ does not block $a_n$).
 In case (1), information design is valuable, for example when $\mu_0$ is in the interior of $I_l$.
 Cases (2) and (3) are symmetric; thus we consider case (2) only.

 Denote $a_{n+1}$ as the next action higher than $a_n$; i.e., the receiver is indifferent between $a_{n+1}$ and $a_n$ at belief $\overline{I}_n$.
 There are several possibilities:

 \begin{enumerate} \item[(2a)] Suppose $a_l$ is (weakly) worse than $a_{n+1}$ at belief $\underline{I}_{l}$.
 Note that under case (2) $a_l$ is better than $a_n$ at both belief $\underline{I}_{l}$ and $ \overline{I}_n$.
 Therefore, there is a mixed action $\alpha_n \in \Delta \{a_n,a_{n+1}\}$ such that the sender with belief $\underline{I}_l$ is indifferent between $a_l$ and $\alpha_n$.
 Moreover, by aligned marginal incentives, $m_S(\alpha_n)>m_S(a_l)$.
 Thus, the random posterior with support $\{\underline{I}_{l},\overline{I}_{n}\}$ is IC-PM for action $a_{l}$ and some mixed action $\alpha_n$ and information design is valuable, for example when $\mu_0$ is in the interior of $I_l$.